webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 #### Partial Reliability

 ### DCEP
-DCEP is a simple 2 packet protocol which describes the behaviour of a given datachannel.
+DCEP is a simple 2 packet protocol which describes the behaviour of a given data channel.
 It does not require a network round trip, so subsequent data for the channel can be included in the same packet.
-This makes establishing datachanels fast and cheap.
+This makes establishing data channels fast and cheap.

 #### Open/ACK handshake
 ```
 0                   1                   2                   3